-Only four states and the District of Columbia in the United States retain the antiquated and unfair contributory negligence standard.
+Until 2016, only four states and the District of Columbia in the United States retain the antiquated and unfair contributory negligence standard.

-In 2012, 564 crashes involving people riding bicycle in the District of Columbia and 458 people were injured.
+In 2012, there were 564 crashes involving people riding bicycles in the District of Columbia and 458 people were injured.
 Many of those injured will receive little to no compensation to cover medical bills, lost wages and damages to their property.
 The system fails them at every level.
 The Bicycle and Motor Vehicle Collision Recovery Amendment Act of 2015 is a desperately needed change to DC’s antiquated and unfair negligence standard.

 Often referred as the “one percent” rule, contributory negligence bars a plaintiff’s recovery if they are greater than one percent at fault for the damages.
 The majority of states have abolished the contributory negligence standard in favor for a more fair comparative negligence scheme.